bunsenstraat/remix-workshops-cleanup/NFTTokenCourse/erc721-token-creation/erc721TokenCreation.md

 Have a look at their implementation of a <a href="https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol" target="_blank">ERC721 contract</a>.
 Apart from the functionality specified in the ERC721 standard, the contract provides additional functions which we will see in a bit.

-In this example, let's create NFTs for geometric forms.

 ## myToken
 We create our own contract called MyToken (line 7), which inherits (line 7) the functionality from the OpenZepplin `ERC721` token contract implementation and `Ownable` that we imported (line 4).
 If you don't remember the Ownable contract module, have a look at the ERC20 extensions section.